 Sign our petition and tell Congress: Pass extreme risk protection order legislation!

-In the aftermath of a shooting incident, we often hear stories from friends or family members about “red flags” the shooter exhibited.
-That’s because there are often warning signs, red flags, prior to these acts of violence, and knowing them can save lives.
+In the aftermath of a shooting incident, we often hear stories from friends or family members about signs the shooter exhibited.
+That’s because there are often warning signs, which some call "red flags", prior to these acts of violence, and knowing them can save lives.
 Sandy Hook Promise has evidence-based programs to teach people to Know the Signs and how to act to help prevent gun violence.

 Sandy Hook Promise supports legislation that enables families to alert law enforcement to potentially dangerous situations and gives law enforcement the tools and authority they need to remove firearms in the interest of public safety.
 Congress can take action at the federal level to incentivize state passage of these lifesaving laws and to provide funding to ensure these laws are implemented effectively.